JakeSteam/blog-personal/_posts/2022-10-30-barcelona-reviews-part1.md

     - 'Google Maps'
 ---

 I recently took a 4ish day trip to Barcelona as a late birthday trip, and discovered I'd forgotten all my previously-known Spanish... still, I kept myself busy visiting plenty of touristy places and wandering around the streets!
+Here's the first 2 days.

 *Note: This is a pair of posts, with [Barcelona Part 2](/barcelona-reviews-part2/) coming soon.*